Ar (Unix): BSD

-The BSD implementation traditionally does not handle the building of a global symbol lookup table, and delegates this task to a separate utility, ranlib, which inserts an architecture-specific file named __.SYMDEF as first archive member.
+The BSD implementation traditionally does not handle the building of a global symbol lookup table, and delegates this task to a separate utility, ranlib, which inserts an architecture-specific (Note: In that it is based on the architecture's long data type, which may vary by size and endianness.
+On most 32-bit Unix-like systems, long is 32 bits, which imposes a 2 GiB size limit.) file named __.SYMDEF as first archive member.
 Some descendants put a space and "SORTED" after the name to indicate a sorted version.
 A 64-bit variant called __.SYMDEF_64 exists on Darwin.

 To conform to POSIX, newer BSD implementations support the -s option instead of ranlib.
 FreeBSD in particular ditched the SYMDEF table format and embraced the System V style table.

-System V (or GNU)
+SysV/GNU

-The System V implementation uses a slash ('/') to mark the end of the file name which allows for the use of spaces without the use of an extended file name.
-Then, it stores multiple extended file names in the data section of a file with the name "//", this record is referred to by future headers.
-A header references an extended file name by storing a "/" followed by a decimal offset to the start of the file name in the extended file name data section.
-The format of this "//" file itself is simply a list of the long file names, each separated by one or more LF characters.
-This is usually the second entry of the file, after the symbol table which always is the first.
+To allow spaces in file names, the System V Revision 2 (SVR2) implementation uses a slash ('/') to mark the end of the file.
+This limits the file name to 15 chars.
+Filenames longer than 15 ASCII chars are replaced by an index, represented by a slash ('/') followed by the decimal character offset in the indexfile (also called the "archive stream table), pointing to the location of the start of the name (for example, /768 refers to a name that starts at offset 768 in the index file.)
+Adopted by many non-BSD Unixes and GNU, this format is called "SVR4/GNU" by BSD documentations.

+The index file is named // and is usually the second entry of the archive, after the symbol table which always is the first.
+The format of this // file itself is simply a list of the long file names, separated by the sequence /\n LF (0x2F 0x10).

-The System V implementation uses the special file name "/" to denote that the following data entry contains a symbol lookup table, which is used in ar libraries to speed up access.
+The SVR4/GNU format uses the special file name "/" to denote that the following data entry contains a symbol lookup table, which is used in ar libraries to speed up access.
 This symbol table is built in three parts which are recorded together as contiguous data.